linto-ai/linto-studio/studio-sdk/README.md

 # LinTO Studio SDK

-LinTO Studio SDK is a library to interact with the LinTO studio API, it provides a simple interface to transcribe audio files and get the transcription result.
+LinTO Studio SDK is a library to interact with LinTO Studio API, it provides a simple interface to transcribe audio files.

+It is available in Python and Javascript (NodeJS and web browser).

 ## Install